nickjj/runninginproduction.com/_posts/interviews/2019-11-22-5-postwoman-is-a-free-fast-and-beautiful-alternative-to-postman.md

 builds finish first so that we can have a look at the deploy preview build and hot fix it if anything goes wrong.

 Our tests run in parallel inside of Netlify and Travic CI, but the tests finish first in Netlify.
-If everything passes on the Travis side of things we build new Docker images.
-That only happens if all tests pass.
+If all tests pass on the Travis side of things we build new Docker images.

 Having any type of CI system is 100x better than a manual code review on its own.